 Appalachian State University Academy at Middle Fork Child and Individuals with Disabilities Policy

-The purpose of this policy is to provide the Appalachian State University Academy at Middle Fork (hereinafter “Academy”) community with a framework for the Academy’s implementation of federal and state law pertaining to individuals with disabilities.
-The Academy is committed to providing equal opportunity and participation for individuals with disabilities.
+The purpose of this policy is to provide the Appalachian State University Academy at Middle Fork community with a framework for the Academy at Middle Fork’s implementation of federal and state law pertaining to individuals with disabilities.
+The Academy at Middle Fork is committed to providing equal opportunity and participation for individuals with disabilities.

-This policy applies to all members of the Academy’s community with disabilities, including enrolled students, faculty, staff, and visitors.
+This policy applies to all members of the Academy at Middle Fork’s community with disabilities, including enrolled students, faculty, staff, and visitors.

 - “Child with a Disability, as defined by federal and state law, includes a child who: